OpenMDAO/OpenMDAO-Framework/docs/dev-guide/issues.rst

 Complete the fields and submit your post to the forum.
 OpenMDAO developers receive an email notification when a a new forum question/issue is submitted, so your issue should get immediate attention.
 If the team agrees that the issue requires a code change, one of the developers will reply to your forum post and also enter a *story* into our bug tracking system.
-(See more on our tracking tool in the next main  section.)
+(For more information about our tracking tool, see the section on :ref:`Pivotal Tracker <Pivotal-Tracker>`.)
 Once the issue has been resolved (e.g., a bug fixed), the developer who worked the story/issue should post to the forum.

 Working on an Issue